open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 ## General remote service attributes

-These attributes may be used for any operation that accesses some remote service.
+This attribute may be used for any operation that accesses some remote service.
 Users can define what the name of a service is based on their particular semantics in their distributed system.
-Instrumentation is expected to provide a way for users to configure this name.
+Instrumentations SHOULD provide a way for users to configure this name.

 |  Attribute name |                                 Notes and examples                                |
 | :-------------- | :-------------------------------------------------------------------------------- |